realm/realm-core/README.md

     libtightdb-c.so    (/tightdb_c/src/tightdb/c/Makefile)
     libtightdb-objc.so (/tightdb_objc/src/tightdb/objc/Makefile)

-When the versions are set correctly, do one of the following:
+Please note that these versions are completely independent of each other and of the package version.
+When the library versions are set correctly, do one of the following:

     sh build.sh src-dist all   # Source distribution sh build.sh bin-dist all   # Prebuilt core library